US Senate career of Joe Biden

-The United States Senate career of Joe Biden began on January 3, 1973, and ended on January 15, 2009.
-A member of the Democratic Party from the state of Delaware, Biden was first elected to the Senate in 1972, and was sworn into office at the age of 30; he was later re-elected six times.
-He is Delaware's longest-serving U.S. senator.
+Joe Biden served as a United States Senator representing Delaware from January 3, 1973, to January 15, 2009, then served as Vice President of the United States from January 20, 2009 to January 20, 2017.
+A member of the Democratic Party, Biden was narrowly elected to the Senate in 1972 and won re-election six other times; having served for 36 years, he remains Delaware's longest-serving U.S. senator.
+As a senator, Biden drafted and led the effort to pass the Violent Crime Control and Law Enforcement Act and the Violence Against Women Act.
+He also oversaw six U.S. Supreme Court confirmation hearings, including the contentious hearings for Robert Bork and Clarence Thomas.
+He resigned from his seat to serve as Vice President of the United States under President Barack Obama from 2009 to 2017; making him Senate President.

-As a county councilor, Biden ran against incumbent Republican J. Caleb Boggs, after facing no Democratic rivals.
-With a small-scale family-run campaign, his young energy and voter connectivity prevailed.
+As a county councilor, Biden ran against incumbent Republican J. Caleb Boggs in 1972, after facing no Democratic rivals.
+He ran under a small-scale family-run campaign, but his energy and voter connectivity appealed to the public.
 After Biden was elected, his wife and infant daughter died in a car accident.
 Biden was persuaded not to resign and commuted to Delaware throughout his Senate career to care for his two sons, Beau and Hunter, both of whom had survived the crash.
 He married Jill Tracy Jacobs in 1977; their daughter Ashley was born in 1981.

 During his early years in the Senate, Biden focused on consumer protection and the environment.
 He played a key role in passing the Comprehensive Crime Control Act of 1984, which was controversial for several "tough-on-crime" provisions.
 He later expressed regret over this.
 Biden voted to ban homosexuals from serving in the military and to bar the federal government from recognizing same-sex marriages.
 He championed arms control concerning the SALT treaties.
-He clashed with the Reagan Administration over its support for Apartheid-era South Africa.
+He clashed with the Reagan administration over its support for apartheid-era South Africa.
 He was a leading opponent of mandatory desegregation busing.
 In 1987, Biden ran for president, but withdrew due to incidents of plagiarism coming to light.
 The following year, Biden received brain surgery after suffering aneurysms.